-Coffee was introduced to Brazil in 1720 in the southern state of Paraná and has since become the powerhouse of the coffee world, accounting for more than a third of all coffee produced.
+Coffee was introduced to Brazil in 1720 in the southern state of Paraná and has since become the powerhouse of the coffee world.

 After the civil war–torn 1990s and the nearly total devastation of the country’s economy, coffee slowly emerged as a possible means to recover the agrarian sector and increase foreign exchange.

-Colombia is the third largest producer of coffee in the world after Brazil and Vietnam – though holds the crown for being the largest producer of washed Arabica.
+Colombia is the third largest producer of coffee in the world after Brazil and Vietnam, though it holds the crown for being the largest producer of washed Arabica.
 The coffee producing areas lie among the foothills of the Andes and the Sierra Nevada, where the climate is temperate with adequate rainfall.

-The first exports of coffee from Colombia began in 1835 when around 2,500 bags were exported to the U.S. and by 1875 there were approximately 170,000 bags leaving the country bound for the U.S. and Europe.
+The first exports of coffee from Colombia began in 1835 when around 2,500 bags were exported to the U.S. by 1875, there were approximately 170,000 bags leaving the country bound for the U.S. and Europe.

 Costa Rica is nestled in the heart of Central America, and is as diverse as it is beautiful.
 This little country has it all, from mountains and volcanoes to rainforests that buzz with life and coastlines with great beaches and surf.

 Costa Rica has become a boutique origin producing value-added coffees through experimental processing.
-No other origin we work in produces the diversity and quality of processing methods as Costa Rica.
+No other origin we work in produces the diversity and quality of processing methods like Costa Rica.

 In Central America, El Salvador has the nickname ‘Pulgarcito’, which means ‘little thumb’, a reference to the diminutive size of this coffee producing nation.
 But packed into this little country there are some of the best farms in the whole of Latin America, and many of the coffees El Salvador produces are capable of scoring very highly on the cupping table.